cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/general_unix_api_manual.rst

    On success, the number of bytes written is returned (zero indicates nothing was written).
    On error, -1 is returned, and *errno* is set appropriately.

-**ERRORS**

-   EPIPE

-   fd is connected to a pipe or socket whose reading end is closed.
-   When this happens the writing process will also receive a SIGPIPE signal.
-   Thus, the write return value is seen only if the program catches, blocks or ignores this signal.

 **NOTES**

    A successful return from **write()** does not make any guarantee that data has been committed to disk.